 In the determination of representation of each apportionment group, all Faculty members who hold academic rank or FTE in one such group shall be included in that group, whether engaged in instructional, research, or extension work, with the apportionment determined accordingly.
 On-campus Extension Faculty shall be included with the college or other apportionment unit that is their academic home.
 On-campus Extension Administration personnel without academic homes shall be included in the off-campus Extension apportionment unit.

 Each Fall, the Executive Committee of the Faculty Senate will request that Faculty with academic appointments in more than one apportionment group declare that group with which they wish to be associated for the purposes of apportionment and voting.
 These Faculty will have, with respect to these Bylaws, the same privileges as other members of the groups they select.
 Those Faculty members who do not respond to the annual request of the Executive Committee will be included in the apportionment group they most recently selected.
-Those Faculty who have never selected an apportionment group will be assigned to that apportionment group that has the greatest portion of their FTE.
+Those Faculty who have never selected an apportionment group will be assigned to that apportionment group that has the greatest portion of their FTE, or in the case of a 50/50 split, shall be assigned at the discretion of the Executive Committee.

 In circumstances that either prohibit or greatly inhibit the ability of the Executive Committee to adequately determine an accurate apportionment, the Executive Committee may request from the Senate that the apportionment formula used in the immediately previous academic year be used for calculating representation for the current academic year.
 The request shall be brought to the Senate after written notification to the membership of the proposed action, and shall require a two-thirds vote by written ballot of the members present at a regular Faculty Senate meeting.
+Voting shall be conducted in a manner to be designated by the Executive Committee.
 After the current year under the special apportionment formula, the process for determining representation shall revert back to the regular process as stated above.

 Sec.
 2. Voting.
 All Faculty, as defined in Article III, Sec. l., and who are included in Senate apportionment in their apportionment unit, shall be eligible to vote in the nomination and election of Senators.